How to Remove the Last Character from a String in Excel

 trim-to-remove-unwanted-space

 And when you remove the last character, the space stays with the string.
-See the below snapshot.
+See the snapshot below.

 trim-along-with-left-and-len